\"Writing.Com

 Ask & Answer

-I got this reply to my last Action/Adventure newsletter "Actions Blow Up Louder Than Words
+I got this reply to my last Action/Adventure newsletter "Actions Blow Up Louder Than WordsOpen in new Window.

-Quick-Quill wrote: Great newsletter.
+Quick-Quill Author Icon wrote: Great newsletter.
 It’s always at the moment you’re writing these instructions are forgotten.
 It takes that next pair of eyes to tell you less talk/exposition and more action.
 I find as I’m reading an intense moment , the writer will cut away to describe the setting instead of moving the character through the setting.
 Pushing cob webs out of the way then getting stuck on their face.
 Falling over a branch just a the sword swings to cut off his head.
 I don’t need to be told there are cobwebs hanging from the doorway.

 Yes.
 It definitely helps when a reviewer points those parts out.